hotg-ai/rune/docs/whats-in-a-rune/index.md

 imagine recording 1.5 seconds of data using the microphone, resampling the audio if necessary to provide the appropriate number of samples.

+There are several capabilities available, with their parameters and behaviour documented in more detail in the `runic-types` crate's API docs.
+The capabilities that are currently supported are:

+- `RAND` - Generate a buffer full of random data
+- `SOUND` - Pulse-Code Modulated 16-bit audio
+- `ACCEL` - The X, Y, and Z components of the device's accelerometer
+- `IMAGE` - An image with a particular size

+See the tutorial on [creating a custom *Image*][custom-image] for tips on implementing an existing capability or creating your own.

 ## The *"PROC_BLOCK"* Directive

 You'll often need to do pre- and post-processing of data, and for these we